 Sometimes the user may not want to drive a beeper but may still need to drive an LED.
 In this case a driver transistor may not be necessary because the Beeper Output Pin can supply 5mA continuously.
-Connect a 3K3 resistor to the Beeper Pin.
+Connect a 1k5 resistor to the Beeper Pin.
 This will limit the current.
 Connect the other end of the resistor to the LED anode and connect the cathode to ground.
-It should be taken into consideration that when the using a 2.8volt supply some LEDs may not be bright enough.